-Quarterly Operating costs decreased year-over-year driven by efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses as well as the impact of the Company's share price on cash settled stock-based compensation expense, lower variable compensation expense and a decrease in bad debt expense, partially offset by the ongoing investments in our tele-sales force capacity.
-YP recorded a \$3.6 million recovery in operating costs related to cash settled stock-based compensation expense during the third quarter of 2022, driven by the decrease in the Company's share price during the third quarter as well as a decrease in the volatility parameter of the pricing model from using the historical share price volatility of its common shares as a reliable observable input to reflect expected volatility.
-During the fourth quarter of 2023, the revaluation of the cash settled stock-based compensation is based on the change in YP's share price resulted in a recovery related to stock-based compensation expense of \$1.6 million, whereas in the fourth quarter of 2022, YP's share price increase resulted in the incremental charge related to stock-based compensation expense of \$1.4 million.
-The Company received \$0.5 million and \$0.6 million in emergency wages subsidies in each of the first and third quarters of 2022, respectively.
+Quarterly Operating costs decreased or were relatively stable year-over-year for the first three quarters of 2024 driven by efficiencies from optimization in cost of sales and reductions in other operating costs including reductions in our workforce and associated employee expenses as well as the impact of the Company's share price on cash settled stock-based compensation expense and lower variable compensation expense, partially offset by the increase in bad debt expense and the ongoing investments in our tele-sales force capacity.
+Although the fourth quarter of 2024 also benefited from the same efficiencies as the first three quarters, the operating costs increased year-over-year driven by the impact of YP's share price increase of 23% versus the third quarter, as such, the revaluation of the cash settled stock-based compensation liabilities based on the change in YP's share price resulted in a charge related to stock-based compensation expense of \$1.5 million, whereas in the fourth quarter of 2023, YP's share price decreased 8% versus the third quarter of 2023 resulting in a recovery related to stock-based compensation expense of \$1.6 million.

 Revenue pressures, coupled with increased headcount in our salesforce partially offset by continued optimization, put pressure on the Adjusted EBITDA margin.

-Furthermore, the quarters were also impacted by the movement in YP's share price and the emergency wage subsidies received as discussed above.
-The Company's restructuring and other charges mainly related to workforce reductions and impairments of property and equipment and right-of-use assets and future operating costs related to lease contracts for previously vacated offices.
+The Company's restructuring and other charges mainly related to workforce reductions and future operating costs related to lease contracts for previously vacated offices.

-Net income for the fourth quarter of 2023 and 2022 benefited from the recording of previously unrecognized tax attributes and temporary differences of \$3.4 million and \$17.8 million in the provision for (recovery of) income taxes, respectively.
+Net income for the fourth quarter of 2023 benefited from the recording the impact of previously unrecognized tax attributes and temporary differences of \$3.4 million in the provision for income taxes.

-Analysis of Fourth Quarter 2023 Results
+Analysis of Fourth Quarter 2024 Results